Jim Walden (lawyer)

-James Walden (born January 19, 1966) is an American lawyer.
-After serving in the U.S Department of Justice as an Assistant U.S. Attorney for the Eastern District of New York from 1993 to 2002, he entered private practice where he was involved in several prominent white-collar and antitrust cases in addition to a series of cases seeking governmental reform.
-He represents Dr. Grigory Rodchenkov, the former head of Russia's anti-doping laboratory.
-At one time Walden represented former UFC Lightweight champion Conor McGregor in McGregor's pending court case for felony criminal mischief and misdemeanor assault in Brooklyn, NY.
-Walden has represented plaintiffs in class action lawsuits suits against the New York City Department of Education and the New York City Housing Authority.
-He served as Special Counsel to a task force created by the Governor of New Jersey to investigate the administration of the state's tax incentive programs.
+James Alvin Walden Jr. (born January 19, 1966) is an American attorney.
+After serving as an Assistant U.S. Attorney for the Eastern District of New York from 1993 to 2002, Walden entered private practice, where he has been a defense attorney for corporations in cases involving white-collar crime, antitrust violations, and market manipulation.

+He has represented Grigory Rodchenkov, the former head of Russia's anti-doping laboratory, and UFC lightweight champion Conor McGregor, underground high stakes poker organizer Molly Bloom and plaintiffs in class action lawsuits against WeWork, the New York City Department of Education, and the New York City Housing Authority.
+He served as special counsel to a task force created by Governor of New Jersey Phil Murphy to investigate the administration of the state's tax incentive programs.

 Early life and education

+James Alvin Walden Jr. was born on January 19, 1966, and grew up in Levittown, Pennsylvania.

 Walden received his B.A. from Hamilton College.
 He graduated magna cum laude from Temple University School of Law in 1991 where he was first in his class.

-Law career
+Legal career

+Assistant U.S. Attorney

-Following law school, Walden clerked for Anthony J. Scirica in the U.S Court of Appeals for the Third Circuit.
-Walden then joined the U.S. Attorney's Office for the Eastern District of New York as an Assistant U.S. Attorney.
+Following law school, Walden served as a law clerk for Judge Anthony J. Scirica in the U.S. Court of Appeals for the Third Circuit.
+Walden then joined the U.S. Attorney's Office for the Eastern District of New York as an assistant U.S. attorney.
 He served in this capacity for nearly nine years before turning to private practice.
-Walden spent three years as a partner with O'Melveny & Myers LLP before joining the New York office of Gibson Dunn & Crutcher LLP in 2006.
-In 2015, Walden left Gibson Dunn to found Walden Macht & Haran LLP with fellow former prosecutors Timothy Macht and Sean Haran.